Film noir: Plots, characters, and settings

-Crime, usually murder, is an element of almost all films noir; in addition to standard-issue greed, jealousy is frequently the criminal motivation.
+Crime, usually murder, is an element of almost all film noirs; in addition to standard-issue greed, jealousy is frequently the criminal motivation.
 A crime investigation—by a private eye, a police detective (sometimes acting alone), or a concerned amateur—is the most prevalent, but far from dominant, basic plot.
 In other common plots the protagonists are implicated in heists or con games, or in murderous conspiracies often involving adulterous affairs.
 False suspicions and accusations of crime are frequent plot elements, as are betrayals and double-crosses.
 According to J. David Slocum, "protagonists assume the literal identities of dead men in nearly fifteen percent of all noir."
 Amnesia is fairly epidemic—"noir's version of the common cold", in the words of film historian Lee Server.

-Films noir tend to revolve around heroes who are more flawed and morally questionable than the norm, often fall guys of one sort or another.
+Film noirs tend to revolve around heroes who are more flawed and morally questionable than the norm, often fall guys of one sort or another.
 The characteristic protagonists of noir are described by many critics as "alienated"; in the words of Silver and Ward, "filled with existential bitterness".
 Certain archetypal characters appear in many film noirs—hardboiled detectives, femme fatales, corrupt policemen, jealous husbands, intrepid claims adjusters, and down-and-out writers.
 Among characters of every stripe, cigarette smoking is rampant.
 From historical commentators to neo-noir pictures to pop culture ephemera, the private eye and the femme fatale have been adopted as the quintessential film noir figures, though they do not appear in most films now regarded as classic noir.
 Of the twenty-six National Film Registry noirs, in only four does the star play a private eye: The Maltese Falcon, The Big Sleep, Out of the Past, and Kiss Me Deadly.
 Just four others readily qualify as detective stories: Laura, The Killers, The Naked City, and Touch of Evil.
 There is usually an element of drug or alcohol use, particularly as part of the detective's method to solving the crime, as an example the character of Mike Hammer in the 1955 film Kiss Me Deadly who walks into a bar saying "Give me a double bourbon, and leave the bottle".
 Chaumeton and Borde have argued that film noir grew out of the "literature of drugs and alcohol".